todd-demone/typescript-starter-template/README.md

 - to write CSS, go to `public/link.css`
 - for local development, run `npm run dev`
 - compiled JavaScript files can be found in `dist/`
+- drag the index.html file from your file explorer to your browser

 ## My notes on how I created the starter template